Cyclid/Cyclid-docs/docs/jobs/stages.rst

 the number low and split large lists of Steps up into multiple Stages with fewer Steps in each Stage.

-See the section on :ref:`Steps` for more information on how to define Steps.
+See the section on :ref:`Steps <steps-info>` for more information on how to define Steps.